Begoniarun/Blockchain/README.md

 # Blockchain
-This repository is used for practices of Blockchain projects
+This repository is used for practices of Blockchain projects.
+The first peoject is a simple blockchain instance using POW consensus mechanisms.